 The University of Wisconsin-Eau Claire's 12-credit child welfare certificate prepares you to become an effective advocate for children who are victims or survivors of child abuse.
 The child welfare certificate is especially beneficial for those who wish to work in areas such as child protective services, foster care or adoption.

 Coursework throughout this program will increase your understanding of factors that lead to child maltreatment, as well as how to work effectively in various agencies and systems to respond to such incidents.
-A variety of electives allow you to customize your certificate and focus on topics that interest you most.
-You may explore the youth crime problem and the juvenile justice system.
-Better understand communication disorders, intellectual disabilities, sensory and physical disabilities, specific learning disabilities and emotional behavior disabilities.
-Or study the evolution of the American family from colonial times to the present.
+You may explore the youth crime problem and the juvenile justice system; better understand communication disorders, intellectual disabilities, sensory and physical disabilities, specific learning disabilities and emotional behavior disabilities; or study the evolution of the American family from colonial times to the present.

 You must already be a student within the College of Education and Human Sciences in order to be eligible for this certificate program.

 Personalized curriculum.
 The majority of the 12 credits required for the child welfare certificate are chosen by you.
 Explore a variety of classes and choose those that best align with your professional or career goals.